rliebz/tusk/README.md

     run: echo "Goodbye, ${name}!"
 ```

-A shared option is only considered an option for a particular task if it is
-referenced at some point in that task or one of its subtasks.
+Any shared variables referenced by a task will be exposed by command-line when
+invoking that task.
+Shared variables referenced by a sub-task will be evaluated
+as needed, but not exposed by command-line.

 #### Interpolation

-The interpolation syntax for a variable `foo` is `${foo}`.
+The interpolation syntax for a variable `foo` is `${foo}`, meaning any instances
+of `${foo}` in the configuration file will be replaced with the value of `foo`
+during execution.

+Interpolation is done on a task-by-task basis, meaning options defined in one
+task will not interpolate to any other tasks.
+For each task, interpolation is
-Interpolation is done iteratively in the order that variables are defined, with
+done iteratively in the order that variables are defined, with shared variables
-global variables being evaluated first.
-This means that options can reference
+being evaluated first.
+This means that options can reference other options:
-other options:

 ```yaml
 options: